AnshRanjan21/EcoFueler-Hackathon/README.md

 # Smart Office Light Automator

 Welcome to the **Smart Office Light Automator**, an innovative solution designed to optimize office lighting and reduce electricity usage.
-This application was developed as part of the **EcoFuelers Hackathon** by a team of three passionate developers: **Sarthak, Ansh, and Akash**.
+This application was developed as part of the **EcoFuelers Hackathon** by team Killing Data consisting of three passionate developers: **Sarthak, Ansh, and Akash**.
 Our goal is to minimize electricity consumption by dynamically controlling office light brightness based on daylight sensor readings.

 ---